dvarrazzo/replisome/README.rst

 TODO: ``pip install replisome``

-Currently, clone the repos and ``python setup.py install``
+Currently, clone the repos and run ``python setup.py install``

 Usage
 -----

-The ``replisome`` command ine parameters are:
+The ``replisome`` command line parameters are:

 .. parsed-literal::

     usage: replisome [-h] [--dsn *DSN*] [--slot *SLOT*] [-v | -q] [*configfile*]

-    Receive data from a database, do something with it.
+    Receive data from a database, and do something with it.

     positional arguments:
-      *configfile*     configuration file to parse; if not specified print on stderr
+      *configfile*     configuration file to parse; if not specified print to stderr

     optional arguments:
       -h, --help       show this help message and exit --dsn *DSN*      database to read from (overrides the config file) --slot *SLOT*    the replication slot to connect to (overrides the config file)
       -v, --verbose    print debugging information to stderr -q, --quiet      minimal output on stderr

 If *configfile* is not specified, ``--dsn`` and ``--slot`` must be used: the script will print on stdout all the changes read in the database connected.